Tim Hicks: New Tattoo and Get Loud Tour

-Wreck This, Campfire Troubador, and Talk to Time
+Wreck This, Campfire Troubador, Talk to Time, and Going Somewhere

 In early 2020, Hicks announced the “Wreck This Town World Tour” along with a digital release of Wreck a three-song EP which included the single "No Truck Song".
 “No Truck Song” was produced by Jeff Coplan and co-written by Hicks, Coplan, and Bruce Wallace.
 "No Truck Song" became Hicks' second number one single at Canadian country radio.
 Hicks expanded on his previous EP with a 6-track extended play Wreck This released on June 26, 2020.

 In 2021, he released the extended play Campfire Troubador, which included a special edition of the single "The Good, the Bad and the Pretty".
 He released a new single, "Whiskey Does", in February 2022.
 On September 2, 2022, Hicks released his fifth studio album Talk to Time, which included the singles "The Good, the Bad and the Pretty", "Whiskey Does", "Dodge Out of Hell", and the title track.

+In 2025, Hicks released the single "Going Somewhere".
+In the spring of 2026, Hicks is set to embark on his headlining "Going Somewhere Tour" across Canada.